ervan0707/guida.js/README.md

 # Guida.js

-A modern, lightweight onbing library with spotlight highlighting and smooth animations.
+A modern, lightweight onboarding library with spotlight highlighting and smooth animations.
 Perfect for guiding users through your application with style.

 ## Features